twilio/programmable-asset-tracker/esp32/esp32_readme.md

 ## Check Current Firmware ##

-A simple Squirrel test which gets a version from ESP32 - [./Esp32Test.device.nut](./Esp32Test.device.nut)
+A simple Squirrel test for imp-device which gets a version from ESP32 - [Esp32Test.device.nut](./Esp32Test.device.nut)

 Example of the correct log after running the test:
 ```